There is a simple answer to this question – avoid conflict with your ex!

 This usually takes months – not weeks – but our divorce attorneys will work in your interests to ensure that delays are kept to a minimum.

-Contact the experienced divorce attorneys at Nebraska Legal Group for a free case evaluation.
+Contact the experienced divorce attorneys at Nebraska Legal Group.
+Call 402-509-7033 for our Omaha office and 531-248-5050 for our Lincoln office or get started with a free case evaluation.